Athozs/hass-additional-ca/README.md

 To test your CA using `curl`, if you're running Home Assistant with HAOS:

-- Turn off Protection mode on SSH add-on in order to enable `docker` CLI (Settings > Add-ons > SSH > turn off Protection mode).
+- Turn off Protection mode in the SSH add-on to enable the `docker` CLI (Settings \> Add-ons \> SSH \> turn off Protection mode).
-- Connect to HAOS with SSH, then from command line, run:
+- Connect to HAOS via SSH, then from the command line, run:

 ```shell
 docker exec homeassistant curl -v -I https://your-server.com